CASTELLI CARE GUIDE

-Following these instructions will help ensure the highest performance from your Castelli products and extend their useful lifespan.
+Following these instructions will help to achieve the highest performance from your Castelli products and extend their useful lifespan.
 The key thing to bear in mind is to avoid any products containing bleach – which means no biological detergents in the UK.

 If garments are heavily soiled with mud or road salt then rinse until the water is clear.
-Do this in the shower or the sink before washing (cold or warm water only).
+Do this in the shower or the sink before washing (in cold or warm water only).

 Close all zips and Velcro fasteners and turn the garments inside out.

-Machine wash on a warm cycle with a maximum temperature of 40°C / 105°F MAX (unless the labels state a lower figure) using a small amount of non-bio liquid detergent.
-We use Fairy Non-Bio liquid but any non-bio liquid detergent should do the trick.
+Machine wash on a warm cycle with a maximum temperature of 40°C / 105°F (unless the labels state a lower figure), using a small amount of non-bio liquid detergent.
+We use Fairy Non Bio liquid but any non-bio liquid detergent should do the trick.
 Choose a cycle with a double rinse and minimise spinning to reduce creasing.

-Avoid using powder detergents or any products that contain fabric softeners, conditioners, stain removers or bleach as they may affect garment performance – destroying wicking treatments, elastics, membranes, water-repellent treatments and sun protection treatments as well as washing out colours.
-Use of any of the above will void your warranty, too.
+Avoid using powder detergents or any products that contain fabric softeners, conditioners, stain removers or bleach, as they may affect garment performance by destroying wicking treatments, elastics, membranes, water-repellent treatments and sun protection treatments, and may wash out the colours of your garments.
+Using of any of the above will void your warranty, too.

 Remove promptly from the machine following washing and hang dry or dry flat.
 Do not tumble dry.

-Put a splash of Fairy Non Bio liquid on your socks and then wash them with your kit, they circulate in the machine ensuring even distribution of the detergent and are usually the grimiest piece.
+Put a splash of Fairy Non Bio liquid on your socks and then wash them with your kit.
+They will circulate in the machine, ensuring even distribution of the detergent, and they are usually the grimiest piece in there.
 We don't use the supplied ball or the washing machine draw for detergent when washing our kit.

 To keep your Castelli Gabba Jersey, Perfetto Jersey and other Castelli soft-shell garments working they need to be clean.